Transverse and Unidirectional Spin Pumping: Unidirectional longitudinal spin current

-\textit{Unidirectional longitudinal spin current}.---The most pronounced effect of the unidirectionality in the near electromagnetic field is that it leads to a unidirectional flow of the longitudinal spin current along the field gradient $\hat{\bf x}$-direction.
+The most pronounced effect of the unidirectionality in the near electromagnetic field is that it leads to a unidirectional flow of the longitudinal spin current along the field gradient $\hat{\bf x}$-direction.
 The unidirectionality of the magnetic field breaks the reciprocity in the photon emission $\xi=``+"$ and absorption $\xi=``-"$ processes.
 According to Eq.~\eqref{nonlinear_spin_current}, the pumped longitudinal spin current ${\pmb{\cal J}}_{x}^{L,y}(x)$ is polarized along $({\bf H}^{-\xi}\times{\bf H}^\xi)||\hat{\bf y}$.
 When ${\bf M}_s\parallel \hat{\bf y}$, a comparison between Eqs.~\eqref{nonlinear_spin_current} and \eqref{nonlinear_charge_current} leads to ${\pmb{\cal J}}_{x}^{L,y}(x>w/2)=(\hbar/2e){\bf J}^{e}_{x}(x>w/2)$ at the right-hand side of the magnet, indicating that the spin current is actually a charge current with spin polarization along $\hat{\bf y}$; while at the left-hand side of the magnet, the current flows oppositely with opposite spin polarization, which is not equal in magnitude that also gives rise to a net charge current.
-We refer to the generation of the DC charge current and its measurement in the SM~\cite{supplement}.
 The features of the unidirectional longitudinal spin current are summarized in Fig.~\ref{current}(a) and (b) with opposite directions of saturation magnetization.